 The first problem with drawer trays is finding ones to fit your knives.
 Deba that’s too thick?
 Extra long sujihiki or yanagiba?
+What about all these little kitchen tools that are odd sizes?
 You’re out of luck for those Ikea standards.

-The other issue is that space – many people don’t have drawers to spare.
+The other issue is space – many people don’t have drawers to spare.
 What most of us have, however, is plenty of wall space.
-Some kitchen cooks joke that they would rather have guitars and knives up than paintings.
+Some cooks even joke that they would rather have guitars and knives up than paintings around the home.

 Other than using an in-drawer knife block storage method, we strongly suggest avoiding this unless you have absolutely no other choice.
-Free storage of knife blades in a drawer can chip the handle or the blade itself, knives will go dull easily, and you could even break the knives when too much strength is applied when opening/closing the drawers.
+Loose storage of knife blades in a drawer can chip the handle or the blade itself.
+Knives will go dull easily, and you could even break the knives when too much strength is applied when opening/closing the drawers.

 If you really want to store your kitchen knives in a drawer, never leave them loose.
-We repeat: it damages the blades and makes knife accidents very hard to avoid.
-Using a special knife block made to store your knives in a drawer is critical.
+Invest in sayas or other knife covers.

 Pros: In-drawer knife storage keeps your knives out of the way and off the counter.
 You can put extra safety blocks if you have small children at home.
 In-drawer knives storage are also useful in small kitchens that have enough drawer space.